-I write these pieces every 6 months, usually for the Centre for Social Informatics’ all-centre meetings.
-(I’m usually incapable of speech by the time it’s my turn to report.)
-I’m still really miffed that we can’t get together in person.
+I write these pieces every 6 months.
+This one will be my ‘about my research’ contribution to the Applied Informatics research community gathering on Wednesday 11 February.
+(At previous Centre for Social Informatics all-centre gatherings I’ve been incapable of speech by the time it’s my turn to report.
+But this is mostly because I hate public speaking.)
 Click this link to see all the pieces in this series.

 |Success||Community Councils Together on Trams: taking minutes and asking important impertinent questions|